Seaweed Foraging in Devon, Dorset & Cornwall

 Who is running the seaweed course?

-This fun and informative seaweed foraging course is led by Flora, a qualified medicinal herbalist and naturopath and passionate forager and storyteller, who will cover the variety of uses (culinary, medicinal, topical) of between 12 - 20 seaweeds, as well as interesting and unusual folklore and seaweed facts.
+This fun and informative seaweed foraging course is led by Flora, a qualified medicinal herbalist and naturopath and passionate forager and storyteller, who will cover the variety of uses (culinary, medicinal, topical) of between 12 - 20 seaweeds, as well as memorable and unusual folklore and seaweed facts.

 Find more about Flora's background here.